[RANDOM EVIDENCE BLOG: MIAMI. SPORTS. AND BEYOND...]

 G12: 1.8% (following 35-23 loss vs. Pittsburgh)

-Check back often because we constantly update and add to our latest blogposts...
+Check back often.
+We're hell-bent to constantly update and add to our latest blogposts...